 The Circle of Life and Mother Earth

 The Circle of Life invites humans to live in harmony with all forms of life.
-The circle symbol lies at the heart of Amerindian and Inuit spirituality.
+The circle symbol lies at the heart of Indigenous peoples spirituality.
 In that philosophy, human beings are part of the cosmic forces of the universe and also participate in this circular movement, and do so their entire lives, including when they return to Mother Earth in order to perpetuate the cycle.

 In the Circle of Life, four sacred spirits, symbolized by animals, represent the four cardinal points.
 Each direction expresses meaning.* Together they embody the four great natural and powerful forces, which correspond to the seasons and to their attributes.